yasalchak/cv-online/README.md

-*Due to translation from Russian language, first name spelling has two variations:\
+*Due to translation from Russian language, my first name spelling has two variations:\
 **Yana (preferred) and Iana (official)**.
 Both variants are correct*.

 <!-- ## Projects